 “Grace to you and peace from God our Father and the Lord Jesus Christ”

-This is Paul’s customary greeting to churches by Paul.
+The two words “grace” and “peace” are Paul’s customary greeting to churches.
 “Grace” is the normal Greek salutation.
 “Peace” is the normal Hebrew salutation.
-This is no perfunctory greeting.
+This greeting is not perfunctory.
 Paul conveys his heart for the Colossians here.

 “Peace” is the other spiritual commodity God gives.
-This is not peace with God.
-That peace we receive at the point of salvation.
-This is peace of God, God’s very own peace for everyday life.
+This “peace” is not peace with God.
+That peace we received at the point of salvation.
+This “peace” is the peace of God, God’s very own peace for everyday life.
 It does not take much for people to get our goat.
 We charge into conflict over something insignificant.
 Paul desires that every believer will know the peace of God in whatever situation they face.
-This is the ability to call an armistice because the war is over.
+“Peace” is the ability to call an armistice because the war is over.
 We no longer need to fight insignificant battles.

 Grace is what sustains us in the Christian life.